rachaelkalicun/evercooked_blog/source/blog/sourdough-hot-cross-buns.html.md

   - Feed your sourdough starter with 90g flour and 90g water.
 Let it sit at room temperature until bubbly and active.
 Measure out 150g for the recipe.
   - In the bowl of a stand mixer fitted with a dough hook, combine the starter, salt, water, melted butter, spices, sugar, and flours (including vital wheat gluten, if using).
 Knead for 8–10 minutes, until the dough is smooth and elastic.
   - Once kneaded, divide the dough in half.
 Return one half to the mixer and add the raisins.
 Knead briefly to incorporate evenly, then transfer to a clean bowl.
 Repeat with the chocolate chips or chopped chocolate in the second half.
   - Cover both bowls and let the dough rest at room temperature.
 Over the next few hours, do 1–2 stretch-and-folds in the bowl to help develop strength.
-Then cover again and let rise overnight at room temperature—or refrigerate for a milder flavor.
+Then cover again and let rise overnight at room temperature or refrigerate for a milder flavor.
   - In the morning, turn the dough onto a lightly floured surface.
-Divide into 12 equal pieces, roll into balls, and flatten slightly.
-Place on a parchment-lined or lightly greased tray.
+Divide into 12 equal pieces.
+You can weigh if you want to be exact.
+They will be about 100g.
+Roll into balls and flatten slightly.
+Place on a parchment/silicon-lined or lightly greased tray.
 Cover and let rest for 10–15 minutes while you prepare the crosses.
   - Mix the flour with just enough water to make a thick paste that can be piped.
 Use a piping bag, baking injector, or a resealable bag with the corner snipped off to pipe a cross on each bun.
+Use a knife to detach the end of dough to finish the line.
   - Preheat the oven to 400°F (200°C).
 Bake the buns for 20–25 minutes, until golden and hollow-sounding underneath.
 For extra lift, add steam to the oven by tossing ice cubes into a preheated pan on the bottom rack.
   - While the buns bake, heat the sugar and water for the glaze until the sugar has dissolved.
 Brush over the buns immediately after baking, then cool on a wire rack.